10 ways to Keep Your Cat or Dog Safe at Christmas

 If your dog is distressed after a walk or seems to be in pain, contact your veterinary practice for further advice.

-9. Keep grapes, currents, sultanas and raisins out of reach
+9. Keep grapes, currants, sultanas and raisins out of reach

 Grapes and their dried varieties are common at Christmas but toxic to dogs.
 The dried varieties of these fruits are often found in mince pies, Christmas pudding, stollen and fruit and nut mixes, so keep all these treats out of reach!